 Psychoeducation at Everlast

-Everyone in our program at Everlast has a right to education about their substance use or mental health disorder they might have.
+Everyone in our program at Everlast has a right to education about the substance use or mental health disorder they might have.
 They also deserve all the tools we can give them to help them in their recovery.

 Everlast is committed to teaching our clients the skills and tools necessary to thrive in their recovery after treatment.
 Each of the specific skills we teach helps to build a whole, healthy life and a client ready to face the world.